auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 In either cases when configuring the chosen type of Passwordless connection you need to set the *OTP Length* to 4 and enable the *Disable Sign Ups* switch.

+> **NOTE** - The use of passwordless authentication either with SMS or email require that the phone number or email address of the user be verified before using it to deliver authentication code.
+For demonstration purposes this sample skill does not require that step so please take that under consideration.

 ### `A0:6` - Ensure Enabled Connections in POD Client Application

 On the sidebar at the right select the Clients menu, locate the entry for the client application create in step `A0:2` and click the *Connections* button available in that client entry row.